 - Difficult to access the Google Play Store

 While not originally designed for Xbox One, many gamers are starting to turn to HYON’s devices for playing Xbox One games.
-They retail for around $100, so they are quite affordable compared to other similar devices.
-We direct you to our full HYON Headset review for more information.
+They retail for around $200, so they are quite affordable compared to other similar devices.

 - Supports Internet YouTube Steam, which is important to gamers

-- Not initially designed for the Xbox Platform
+- Not initially designed for the Xbox Platform, but for PC

 As the name suggests, this headset is compatible with a variety of different platforms, making it one of the most versatile VR for Xbox One options on the market.
 Its price can seem a bit steep for some (about $300), but the quality definitely stands out.